OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 - **Manifest** &ndash; Only one **ItemSend** event is supported per add-in.
 If you have two or more **ItemSend** events in a manifest, the manifest will fail validation.
 - **Performance** &ndash; Multiple roundtrips to the web server that hosts the add-in can affect the performance of the add-in.
 Consider the effects on performance when you create add-ins that require multiple email message-based operations.

-### Mailbox type limitations
+### Mailbox type/mode limitations

 On send functionality is only supported for user mailboxes in Outlook on the web.
-The functionality is not currently supported for the following mailbox types:
+The functionality is not currently supported for the following mailbox types and modes:

 - Shared mailboxes
+- Group mailboxes
 - Offline mode
-- Group mailboxes

-Outlook on the web won't allow sending if the on send feature is enabled for these mailbox types.
-If a user responds to an email in a group mailbox, the on send add-in won't run and the message will be sent.
+Outlook on the web won't allow sending if the on send feature is enabled for these mailbox scenarios.
+However, if a user responds to an email in a group mailbox, the on send add-in won't run and the message will be sent.

 ## Multiple on send add-ins

 If more than one on send add-in is installed, the add-ins will run in the order in which they were installed.
 If the first add-in allows sending, the second add-in can change something that would make the first one block sending.
 However, the first add-in won't run again if all installed add-ins have allowed sending.

 For example, Add-in1 and Add-in2 both use the on send feature.
 Add-in1 is installed first, and Add-in2 is installed second.
 Add-in1 verifies that the word Fabrikam appears in the message as a condition for the add-in to allow send.
 However, Add-in2 removes any occurrences of the word Fabrikam.
 The message will send with all instances of Fabrikam removed (due to the order of installation of Add-in1 and Add-in2).